Smart ways to use XPath in Selenium – [2022 Updated]

 XPath provides many keywords and methods which help to write XPath for any complicated scenarios, Some times you may not be able to construct Selectors using CSS selectors but you can achieve it through XPath.

-As mentioned above the typical Xpath Syntax as follows
+As mentioned above the typical Xpath Syntax in Selenium as follows

 XPath can be written for any type of element such as img, div, span, a, input, etc attributes such as id, class, value, href, src.
 In simple any HTML tag or any HTML attribute that is rendered as part of the DOM tree is eligible for Xpath.